roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "In your mouth," I gasped, holding back as long as possible.

  "Greedy boy," she giggled, and then lowered her mouth over my pole, bobbing her head on my cock beautifully.
-Report_Story #2